5 Thinking Like a Data Scientist

 There are many limiting factors in data-centric applications and many moving parts.
 The data scientist is in a unique position to have perspective and awareness of the factors related to data.
 It is unlikely that anyone else will have that 360-degree view about data.

-As Brian Godsey put it:
+As Brian Godsey puts it:

 As a data scientist, I have as my goal to make sure that no important aspect of a project goes awry unnoticed.
 When something goes wrong–and something will–I want to notice it so that I can fix it.